DenysVuika/handicraft/docs/guides/basic-tutorial.md

 ### User Components

-Let's first create the User Components - the components that our end users will be able create/edit/move around.
+Let's first create the User Components - the components that our end users will be able to create/edit/move around.

 #### Text